 Introduction to Scuba Diving

 Great for first time divers, you can opt for either a half day or a full day intro class.
 The captain will take you to Butterfly Bay on Hook Island where you will see some beautiful coral and colorful fish while on your diving adventure.
+You also get a chance to snorkel, as well!

 Enjoy snacks and refreshments while on your cruise on none other than a luxury yacht.
 Stunning views of the sea and sky await you.
 One thing to note is that seeing a beautiful sunset is not guaranteed, as it depends on the weather and cloud coverage.